-Before we start to compare neck weight vs the weight belt, let’s make sure everybody understands why we need additional weights.
+Before we start to compare neck weight with the weight belt, let’s make sure everybody understands why we need additional weights.

-In the swimming pool, when a Freediver swims underwater, he needs to be at 1-2 meters deep and not to sink or float up.
-As the majority of people are positively buoyant (float up) at such depth, they need to put some extra weights on to be neutrally buoyant (stay on the same depth without floating up or sinking).
+When a Freediver swims underwater in the swimming pool, he needs to be at 1-2 meters deep and not sink or float up.
+However, as most people are positively buoyant (float up) at such depth, they need to put some extra weights on to be neutrally buoyant (stay on the same depth without floating up or sinking).
 This is even more important if you use a wetsuit.

-Buoyancy is a personal feature and two freedivers with similar weight and height may have different buoyancy and need a different amount of weights.
+Buoyancy is a unique feature, and two freedivers with similar weights and height may have different buoyancy and need different weights.

-If the amount of weights influences the buoyancy in general, then the location of weights impacts the streamline position.
-And a good streamline position helps a lot in conserving oxygen.
+If the weights influence the buoyancy in general, then the location of weights impacts the streamline position.
+And an excellent streamlined position helps a lot in conserving oxygen.

-If all your weights stay around hips, then, after a freediver makes deep inhale and starts swim underwater, the chest area will be more buoyant (float up) and legs are less buoyant (sink).
+If all your weights stay around hips, then, after a freediver makes a deep inhale and starts swimmin underwater, the chest area will be more buoyant (float up), and legs will be less buoyant (sink).

-First of all, it is more convenient to wear weights on hips rather than on a neck, especially if its 3-4 kilos heavy.
+First of all, it is more convenient to wear weights on the hips than on a neck, especially if it’s 3-4 kilos heavy.
 It takes a while to get used to a neck weight and be comfortable with it.

-The second reason, weight belts are more popular in freediving centers as they are more multi-functional and durable, so high chances that you get it if you rent equipment from the Freediving center.
+The second reason – is that weight belts are more prevalent in freediving centers because they are more multi-functional and durable, so high chances that you get it if you rent equipment from the Freediving center.

-And the third reason – it’s not so long time ago freediving brands started to manufacture neck weights.
+And the third reason – it was not so long time ago freediving brands started to manufacture neck weights.
 Before, if you want to have a neck weight – you have to make it by yourself.

-But what are the advantages of the neck weight?
+But what are the advantages of neck weight?